ddliu6/SQL-HW/README.md

-# SQL HW
+# SQL Server Training
- SEP Training Program
+There are all assignments for practicing